MarionBarbee/Sudoku_solver/README.md

 # Sudoku_solver
 Solves all the world's hardest Sudoku puzzles including all from Dr. Arto Inkala, U  of Helsinki (professor of mathematics).
-Instructions for using solveit.exe to solve any Sudoku puzzle in the world very quickly.
-I recompiled it with static linking of run-time libraries so it is not necessary to have Visual Studio installed to run it.
+I recompiled the C++ source code Sudoku_solver.cpp with static linking of run-time libraries in Visual Studio so it is not necessary to have Visual Studio installed to run it.

+Note: This proram makes use of two c++11 libraries:

+#include <chrono>
+#include <random>

+This is done so that the wonderful 64 bit Mersenne twister random number generator mt19937_64 generator(gseed); can be used.
+The standard C++ rand(seed) is uselessly unrandom.
+This is  transparent though since those two libraries are statically linked.
+Initial seed is derived from the system clock.

 To change it to run in a Linux environment requires editing the Sudoku_solver.cpp file and editing 2 lines to change _tmain to main and then recompiling with gcc.

 It has two modes of operation: